 If you lose or break your retainer, you will be responsible for a replacement fee.
 That’s why it’s important to be cautious with your retainer and take excellent care of it.

 Mistakes happen, though!
 If you find yourself with a damaged or misplaced retainer, please call us immediately.
 We want to get this taken care of as soon as possible to ensure that your teeth don’t relapse or shift out of alignment.

 Types of Retainers

-There are a number of different types of retainers, including removable retainers and fixed retainers (permanent retainers).
+There are a number of different types of retainers for teeth.
+These include removable retainers and fixed retainers (permanent retainers).

 The Hawley retainer is a removable retainer, made of special acrylic material and wire.
 The acrylic covers part of the palate, behind the teeth.
 There’s a small metal wire that spans across the front surface of the teeth, with wires that fit between the back teeth to hold the retainer in place.
 This retainer is designed to fit comfortably in the mouth, holding the dental arch in place.